tjaekel/MaaXBoard-RT_SPIder/README.md

 ## Max.
 SPI SCLK speed
 The max.
 SCLK you can achieve is 45 MHz (without issues).
 The next higher, potentially LPSPI could support, is 66 MHz.
 But the waveform looks a bit ugly (SCLK is not periodic anymore, a long 8th bit pulse).

+## QSPI
+I need a QSPI Master for testing: there is now a QSPI implementation, using "FastGPIO" and available header pins (a FLEXSPI is not possible due to missing signals on header).
+It works: with 41 MHz (potentially 60 MHz as max. speed possible)

 ## Coming up next
 * SYS_CFG: have a persistent storage of system parameters,